trevordevore/levure/README.md

 - `InitializeApplication`: Initialize your application.
 Framework has loaded at this point.
 - `OpenApplication`: Open your application window.
+- `PreShutdownApplication`: Sent before the application shuts down.
+Perform any cleanup.
 - `ProcessURL`: First parameter is line delimited list of urls that your app has been requested to process.
 - `ProcessFiles`: First parameter is line delimited list of files that your application supports and that you should process.